quicwg/ops-drafts/draft-ietf-quic-manageability.md

 When the version has been identified as QUIC version 1, the packet type needs to be verified as an Initial packet by checking that the third and fourth bits of the header are both set to 0.
-Then the Destination Connection ID needs to be extracted from the Client Initial to calculate the Initial secret using the version-specific Initial salt, as described in {{Section 5.2 of QUIC-TLS}}.
+Then the Destination Connection ID needs to be extracted from the packet.
+The Initial secret is calculated using the version-specific Initial salt, as described in {{Section 5.2 of QUIC-TLS}}.
 The length of the connection ID is indicated in the 6th byte of the header followed by the connection ID itself.